-This legal regime provides for several controls: prior information; licence; prior communication; and use authorisation.
+This legal regime provides for several controls:

+- · prior information;

+- · licence;

+- · prior communication; and

+- · use authorisation.

 The prior information corresponds to a preliminary analysis of the feasibility of a given construction work.
 If the prior information is approved by the municipality, which is the competent authority to allow construction works, then a new procedure for construction must follow.
 Bear in mind that the prior information binds the municipality to approve the construction licence if that request is presented within one year of the approval of the prior information.

-The licence is required as the type of control by default for the construction of buildings or refurbishment works.
+The licence is the default type of control for the construction of buildings or refurbishment works.